Beneš method

 In queueing theory, a discipline within the mathematical theory of probability, Beneš approach or Beneš method is a result for an exact or good approximation to the probability distribution of queue length.
 It was introduced by Václav E. Beneš in 1963.

+Overview

 The method introduces a quantity referred to as the "virtual waiting time" to define the remaining workload in the queue at any time.
 This process is a step function which jumps upward with new arrivals to the system and otherwise is linear with negative gradient.
 By giving a relation for the distribution of unfinished work in terms of the excess work, the difference between arrivals and potential service capacity, it turns a time-dependent virtual waiting time problem into "an integral that, in principle, can be solved."